 ADCs at a glance

 A drug, in the form of a cytotoxic substance is attached to the targeting antibody, thereby arming the antibody with the ability to kill the cancer cells to which it binds.
+The drug is inactive in circulation, but is activated upon cellular internalization.

-A linker, between the antibody and drug compound, may be utilized to enable particular biological effects, such as improved solubility and stability in circulation, or mechanisms for release of the cytotoxic compound in particular intracellular compartments.
+A linker, between the antibody and drug compound, may be utilized to enable particular biological effects, such as improved solubility and stability in circulation, or specific mechanisms for release of the cytotoxic compound in particular intracellular compartments.

 A general overview of the mechanism of action of an ADC, is depicted in the figure below.